-Next session, we will be discussing those new business models flourishing in the luxury sector, in particular second-hand luxury and luxury for rent.
+Next session, we will be discussing those new business models developing in the luxury sector, in particular second-hand luxury and luxury for rent.

 Read Vestiaire Collective and Armarium cases.
 Describe the business models: how is value created through these platforms?
 Conduct a SWOT analysis of both brands.
 Describe the client profile.
 What are the competitive advantages of VC and Armarium (ie. study briefly the competitive landscape).
 What future do you foresee to both models?

 You might find interesting reading chapters of the book Vintage Luxury Fashion: Exploring the rise of the Second-Hand Clothing Trade (2018), Palgrave: London, UK.
 I co-autored two chapters: Chapter 6 “Emotional and narrative accounts of second-hand Luxury Fashion purchases” and Chapter 12 “Vintage Fashion: A cross-cultural perspective”.
 Also I published in French with F.Pini and E.Rigaud, Chapitre 2 “Les nouvelles règles du luxe et leur impact sur les organisations : Les nouveaux Business Models” in Management du Luxe : Opportunités et Challenges (2019), Vuibert éditions : 39-53